ArameshAli/ArameshAli/README.md

 - 👋 Hi, I’m @ArameshAli
-- 👀 I’m interested in applying machine learning techniques to automotive applications.
+- 👀 I’m passinate with data and experienced in programming languages like Python, SQL, Java, C and C++.
-- 🌱 I’m currently learning Python.
+- 🌱 I’m actively seeking for aposition as data analyst/data scientist in energy or automotive sector.
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 To reach you may call me at (0483) 461930, send me an email at aliaramesh85@gmail.com, or through LinkedIn.

 <!---
 ArameshAli/ArameshAli is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.